 * the good news is that Driftglass already has his CominDownSunday review - i guess he was in a hurry to get to the first bloody mary. a coupla highlights:

 (When Fox-poo-nozzle Chris Wallace has the temerity to try to tag Joe Biden with a race card and Wallace doesn’t disappear in a flash of holy fire accompanied by a thundervoice intoning, “Alright, that’s it.
 I am a patient Diety, but even I have finally had it with you screwheads.” it’s enough to make me doubt the existence of a benevolent God.
-On a Sunday no less!)
+On a Sunday no less!)and

 But…but…aren’t elections brimming with Special Majyks, George?
 Isn’t that what your Rat People legion of Doom tell us every single day?